basho/merge_index/README.md

 `buffer_rollover_size`.

 `max_compact_segments` is the maximum number of segments to compact at one time.
-The higher this number, the more segments `merge_index` can involve in each compaction.
+The higher this number, the more segments MergeIndex can involve in each compaction.
 In the worst case, a compaction could take (`segment_full_read_size` * `max_compact_segments`) bytes of RAM.